rktjmp/hotpot.nvim/README.md

 Enable or disable the compile-on-save behaviour.

-`:Hotpot watch` supports the following (mutually exclusive) parameters:
+Supports the following (mutually exclusive) parameters:

 - `enable`: enable syncing on save for all contexts in this session.
 - `disable`: disable syncing on save for all contexts in this session.